henrydwright/website/content/articles/arm64-assembly-part-3.md

 If you are interested in reading more, this [guide by Chris Denton is excellent](https://chrisdenton.github.io/omnipath/Overview.html) when read alongside the [official Windows documentation](https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file#win32-file-namespaces).

+The below example shows the other way of writing "Hello, world!" using the other bits.

 ```Assembly
 ; Hello World in ARM64 Assembly for Windows